ethyca/fides/docs/fides/docs/language/resources/data_use.md

 **Demo manifest file:** _None_

-A Data Use object is a label that denotes the way data is used in your system: "Advertising, Marketing or Promotion", "First Party Advertising", and "Sharing for Legal Obligation", as examples.
+A Data Use is a label that denotes the way data is used in your system: "Advertising, Marketing or Promotion", "First Party Advertising", and "Sharing for Legal Obligation", as examples.

 Data Use objects form a tree: A Data Use can contain any number of children, but a given Data Use may only have one parent.
 You assign a child Data Use to a parent by setting the child's `parent_key` property.
-The parent Data Use must already exist when it's assigned (as a parent), even if that means that it's declared earlier in the same manifest file.
-Because you can't refer to "unknown parents", it's impossible to create a child->parent->child->parent... loop.
+The parent Data Use must already exist when it's assigned (as a parent); for example, if a parent and child are declared in the same manifest file, the parent must be declared first.
+Because you can't refer to "undeclared parents", it's impossible to create a child->parent->child->parent->... loop.

 A child Data Use knows its parent; the parent doesn't know its children.